Sequence alignment

 In bioinformatics, a sequence alignment is a way of arranging the sequences of DNA, RNA, or protein to identify regions of similarity that may be a consequence of functional, structural, or evolutionary relationships between the sequences.
 Aligned sequences of nucleotide or amino acid residues are typically represented as rows within a matrix.
 Gaps are inserted between the residues so that identical or similar characters are aligned in successive columns.

-Sequence alignments are also used for non-biological sequences, such as calculating the distance cost between strings in a natural language or in financial data.
+Sequence alignments are also used for non-biological sequences such as calculating the distance cost between strings in a natural language, or to display financial data.